btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 BTCPay Server has an internal wallet which you can use to preview incoming and outgoing transactions and manage your funds.
 It works like any other wallet, but has enhanced privacy features by default, and also solves certain UX problems you may encounter when using an external wallet with BTCPay Server.

-For more information on how to use the built-in wallet [check this page](Wallet.md).
-To use the internal wallet, you first need to [set up the wallet](WalletSetup.md) with your BTCPay store.
+For more information on how to use the built-in wallet [check this page](/Wallet.md).
+To use the internal wallet, you first need to [set up the wallet](/WalletSetup.md) with your BTCPay store.

 ## How to set up my wallet with BTCPay Server?

-Check our in-depth documentation on [how to set up a wallet](WalletSetup.md).
+Check our in-depth documentation on [how to set up a wallet](/WalletSetup.md).

 ## Can I use a hardware wallet with BTCPay Server?

-The internal wallet has a [built in hardware wallet integration](Vault.md).
+The internal wallet has a [built in hardware wallet integration](/Vault.md).
 You can use a supported hardware wallet with the [BTCPay wallet](Wallet.md).

 This  means that you're using a hardware wallet without leaking information to third-party apps or servers, since the wallet relays on the full node in your BTCPay.

 ## Do I have to use BTCPay Server wallet?

-By default BTCPay Server requires only extended public key.
-To receive payments to your BTCPay store, you only need to provide an extended public key which you can generate in an external wallet.
+By default BTCPay Server only requires an extended public key.
+To receive payments to your BTCPay store, you need to provide an extended public key (xpub) which you can generate in an external wallet.
 You do not have to use a built in wallet at all, you can manage funds in your [existing wallet](/WalletSetup/#use-an-existing-wallet).

 However, it's recommended to use a built in wallet for funds management.
 The built in wallet improves your privacy by default, but also solves user-experience issues like [gap-limit](#missing-payments-in-my-software-or-hardware-wallet).